toda-lab/pygplib/docs/howto-use-pygplib.rst

     with open("f.cnf","w") as out:
         mgr.write(stream=out)

-To decode a satisfying assignment, the header of the generated DIMACS CNF might be useful.
+If an external solver is used, the comment lines of a DIMACS CNF file might be useful to decode a satisfying assignment.

 .. code:: shell-session